MxLinux/FooTage-Page-Flask/README.md

 flask run
 ```

 If you are running the software on Windows, activating the virtual environment will be different.
-I recommend using `git bash` to maintain the steps required.
+I recommend using `git bash` or `WSL` to maintain the steps required.

 Videos go in `static/videos`.